icaromh/hiphop/README.md

 ## Dependencies

-You will need nodejs and grunt:
+You will need nodejs, grunt and bower:

     $ npm install -g grunt-cli
+    $ npm install -g bower

 And ruby with compass to build the stylesheets.
 Read [this](http://thesassway.com/beginner/getting-started-with-sass-and-compass) for more information.